Presidential Fellows Program

 The candidate must be a tenured faculty member, with a desired interest in working on diversity and inclusion related issues, research, and program innovation.
 The successful candidate will be announced early in the Winter Quarter 2020.

-To apply candidate must:
+To apply, candidates must: